melintea/melintea.github.io/_posts/2023-10-31-lock-timing.md

     - They are rather CPU-intensive and cache-coherence-destructive - though YMMV with other hardware flavors.
 And it is not scaling well with contention.
 Not at all - the time spent per-thread is basically constant.
 In my tests, test completion times for spinlocks were human-noticeably slower than mutexes (and everyting else) for high contention.
     - ARM: just avoid it.
 It loses  any edge over the mutex at contention levels above 3 on a 4-CPU machine.
     - Intel: while beating the std::mutex in low-contention environments, pthread_spinlock_t lose their advantage as soon as the contention keeps growing over a given threshold.
 In this particular test, on a 4-CPU Intel machine, the mutex wins if contention goes over 32 threads.
-    - Custom-written spinlocks could behave better: Fedor Pikus' one has very good performance[^2].
-Or the Rigtorp' one[^3].
+    - Custom-written spinlocks could behave better: Fedor Pikus's one has very good performance[^2].
+Or the Rigtorp's one[^3].
 Not a simple task[^4].
-IMO the improved performance stems from yielding/sleeping.
+IMO the improved performance stems from periodically yielding/sleeping (cheating a bit?) but I have no measurements yet.
     - Here is the Intel damage:

 ![_config.yml]({{ site.baseurl }}/images/lock-timing-intel1.png)

 Another note: Microsoft must have run similar tests, on Intel, years ago.
 It combined both the spinlock and the mutex into a CRITICAL_SECTION object.
-It is used in the stdio area and the spin defaults to:
+It is now used in the stdio area and the spin defaults to:

 ```
 #define _CORECRT_SPINCOUNT  4000
 ```

+So it spins 4000 times before deciding to sleep on the mutex.
 Without apropriate measurements I should have no opinion but: I am not sure this is still appropriate for nowadays architectures.
-IMO that number should have been scaled inversely to the number of CPUs; then maybe a contention-dynamic spin value is needed - spin less with increased contention.
+IMO that fixed spin number should have been scaled inversely to the number of CPUs; then maybe a contention-dynamic spin value is needed - spin less with increased contention.

 <!--